 Did you know that 1 in 8 people worldwide have a mental illness?
 That number may be astounding, but you have the power to do something.
 All you need is a piece of paper and something to write with to start, but don't stop there.
-Join us in our youth mental health movement.
+Join us in our mental health movement.
 Tell your story.
 Mental health matters, so let's do something about it!

 Mental Health & Intersectionalities: a Series